Hannalysis/100DaysOfCode/README.md

  --- Day 10 ---
   2024-10-26

- I wanted a well-earnt break from CSS, so I started today with reading and watching some python tutorials.
+ I wanted a well-earned break from CSS, so I started today with reading and watching some python tutorials.
 My first takeaway was knowing and understanding the 4 different types of API calls/HTTP request types:

 Get - _requests.get()_ Ask --> Response